munawwar-ahd/reaction-time-web-based-game/README.md

 ## License

-Free to use for learning and personal projects.
+Free to use for learning and personal projects